praveensomisetti/expertDP_updated/README.md

 app - main file

-# How to Deploy Streamlit app on EC2 instance
+# How to Deploy Flask on EC2 instance

 ## 1. Login with your AWS console and launch an EC2 instance